Our Services: Multi-slice CT

 Interventional radiology (IR)

 Australian Radiology Clinics specialises in interventional radiology.
 This is where the images produced by ultrasound or a CT scan are used in the performance of highly targeted interventional medical procedures.
 These procedures are minimally invasive, such as administering spinal and joint injections to reduce inflammation and manage pain, or taking tissue biopsies.

-Interventional radiology is available at all three of our Adelaide radiology clinics; however, the total costs are not covered by bulk billing when injections are required.
+Interventional radiology is available at both of our Adelaide radiology clinics; however, the total costs are not covered by bulk billing when injections are required.
 In this case, there is a small gap payment (unless you have a government issued concession card).
 Please feel free to get in touch if you would like to find out more.